canwhite/frer/README.md

 # frer
-fre's state management library，written in rxjs
+fre's state management library，written in rxjs，also for vue, react, angular, node...

 ## install